Mexican Breakfast Casserole is a fantastic breakfast, or dinner, idea. It is so good, and easy to make. Your guests will be impressed!

 - 1 cup Pepper Jack cheese, shredded

-- Serve with the avocado, tomatoes and sour cream.
+- Serve with avocado, tomatoes, salsa, and sour cream if desired.